You’ve built something that matters. The business, the wealth, the reputation, the security your family can count on — none of it was accidental.

 People begin to think differently about legacy.
 Not the legacy their estate attorney measures — that’s handled — but the legacy that lives in how their children understand themselves, in how they show up in the rooms that matter to them, in the quality of presence they bring to the time they have left.

-This isn’t dramatic reinvention.
+This isn’t a dramatic reinvention.
 No one walks away from the life they’ve built.
 What happens is quieter and, in my experience, more profound: they become more fully themselves.
 And from that place, everything else — the relationships, the decisions, the sense of meaning — starts to align.

 What does this look like in practice?
 I can describe the work, but a story tells it better.